Whether you’re completely new to social media marketing or just need to update your strategy, we’ve got you covered with this step-by-step guide.

 Several of the major social media platforms offer advertising options, but not all of them will be the right fit for every marketer.
 Here’s an overview of the more popular channels for social media advertising, with the type of ads they offer.

 There are a couple of qualities that make Instagram an attractive platform for advertisers.
 Firstly, according to Locowise, Instagram’s engagement rate is even higher than Facebook’s – a whopping 70% higher to be exact.
 Secondly, Instagram offers a lot of variety as ads can take the form of photos, videos, and carousels.
-In addition, you can create each type of ad for either the main Instagram feed, or as an Instagram Story.
+In addition, you can create each type of ad for either the main Instagram feed, an Instagram Story or IGTV.
 Instagram ads support the same three broad categories of campaign objectives as Facebook ads: awareness, consideration, and conversion.

 Twitter, unlike Facebook, is still a viable network for organic engagement.
 However, with various attractive advertising campaign options on offer, like promoted accounts, tweets, trends and website cards, there’s still good reason to spend a portion of your social media ad budget on the platform.
 Twitter ads are designed specifically to help brands achieve website clicks or conversions, tweet engagement, an increase in followers, greater brand awareness, etc.